AnymouseProphet/anymouse/FONTS.md

 * Symbol
 * ITC Zapf Dingbats

-These "Standard Fonts" are identical to the original Postscript "Base 13" with the addition of ITC Zapf Dingbats and thus the 14 "Standard Fonts" are a subset of the Postscript Level 2 "Base 35" fonts.
+These "Standard Fonts" are identical to the original PostScript "Base 13" with the addition of ITC Zapf Dingbats and thus the 14 "Standard Fonts" are a subset of the PostScript Level 2 "Base 35" fonts.

 Furthermore, while PDF viewers on UNIX and GNU systems usually have the full set of URW "Base 35" fonts available to them thanks to the `ghostscript` engine they